haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-peptide/index.md

 wget https://surfdrive.surf.nl/files/index.php/s/vqpRJHi5Io6R3a0/download -O Protein-peptide.zip<br>
 unzip Protein-peptide.zip
 </a>

-Unzipping the file will create the `Protein-peptide` directory ,which should contain the following directories and files:
+Unzipping the file will create the `protein-peptide` directory ,which should contain the following directories and files:

 * `pdbs`: Contains the pre-processed protein and peptide PDB structures required for docking, as well as bound reference (i.e. experimentally obtained structure).
 * `restraints`: Contains interface definition files and the corresponding ambiguous restraint files to guide the docking process.